Ivy Bank Primary School Logo Illuminating ValuableYears, Building and NurturingKnowledge

 • Teachers able to assess pupils’ learning against NC objectives.

 Assessment of pupils learning in Geography is an ongoing monitoring of their understanding, knowledge and skills in the class teacher during the Geography lesson.
 Work included in pupil’s books should be relevant to the lesson objective.
-Teacher assessment is then used to inform differentiation, support and challenge required by the children.

 Below is a Whole School overview of our Geography Curriculum.
-For more information about our Geography Curriculum intent, implementation and impact, please read the Curriculum Statement below.

 ContactUs